Bill-Remy/MechaCar_Statistical_Analysis/README.md

 Given how close the p-values are for Lot 3 compared to the other lots it would be prudent to look at the distribution for Lot 3 for outliers and skewness.
 We know from prior analysis that the variance in Lot 3 was significantly higher than in Lot 1 or Lot 2.

 ## Deliverable 4 Mecha Car Competitor Study Design

+To measusre our MechaCar to the competition, marketing has determined that Total Value defined by price, city fuel mileage and drivability is the key differentiator.
+The weighting of the Total Value components will be as follows:
+- Price 50%
+- City Fuel Mileage 30%
+- Driveability  20%

+In order to determine Total Value the team will need to develop multiple sets of test to evaluate MechaCar to the market competitors and their values provided by Marketing.
+Marketing has compiled statistical data sets of the comparable cars with their prices, city fuel mileage and suspension performance as a proxy for driveability.

+The statistical testing necessary to develop the "Total Value" analysis will be divided into three parts.

+**Part I - Price Comparison and Market Sensitivity**